whoisnjoguu/elostirion/README.md

     go install github.com/whoisnjoguu/elostirion/cmd/elo@latest

 The CLI reads a fleet spec (`fleet-spec.yaml`) and operates on one or more repositories.
-The spec is a local path today; remote `git::` specs are planned ([#8](https://github.com/whoisnjoguu/elostirion/issues/8)).
+The `--spec` can be a local path, a `git::` URL, or any http(s) URL — including a GitHub file link — so every repo can pin one central spec at a ref ([#8](https://github.com/whoisnjoguu/elostirion/issues/8)).

 The common arguments are: